freddiedooley/quantum-hall-effect/README.md

 suppression of the longitudinal resistance.

-The Hall resistance on the ν = 2 plateau was measured to deviate from the ideal quantised value h/2e² by only **tens of parts per million**.
+The Hall resistance on the ν = 2 plateau was measured to deviate from the ideal quantised value h/2e² by **tens of parts per million**.
 Carrier densities extracted from four independent classical and quantum methods agree to within **0.3%**, demonstrating strong internal consistency of the analysis.